maxim-saplin/flutter_python_starter/README.md

 ## General idea/architecture

 - Allow to use Python code with all 6 platforms that Flutter supports.
 - macOS, Windows and Linux - Python code and runtime are packaged as self-contained/standalone executable bundled with Flutter app as assets.
-On first run Python executable is extracted.
+On the first run Python executable is extracted.
 It contains a self-hosted gRPC server that is started and responds to calls from the Flutter app.
 - Android, iOS, Web (and if needed desktop as well) - use the same Python code hosted remotely.
 - Use gRPC proto definition as a single source of truth for API used by both Flutter client and Python server.
 - Have code generation (protoc and scripts within this kit) do boilerplate for Dart and Python and let developers focus on business logic.